Resources for Cambodians with Final Removal Orders

-Background on the proposed Chhoeun v.
-Giles class-action settlement
+Background on the Chhoeun class action settlement

 The 2017 raids were initiated by the Trump administration who had pressured Cambodia to start accepting people deported from the U.S. After years or decades of living peacefully in the U.S., working, and raising families, hundreds of people were faced with imminent deportation to Cambodia, including those whose original convictions had been overturned or ruled unconstitutional.